johnsonmkevin/PokeMon-Memory-Game/README.md

 - Data is stored in local storage in a array of objects, and displayed to the whenever user come back to the page, unless deleted by the user.

+  1. localStorage: data doesn't expire (unless cleaned from browser) => (the one we make use of);

+  2. sessionStorage: data is cleared when the page session ends;

   ![Array and local storage 2](https://res.cloudinary.com/frank2021/image/upload/v1669798740/pokemon_game/2022-11-30_sasolq.png)

 ## Browser developer tools